Sharifate of Mecca

-Early history
+Pre-Ottoman history

-Originally, the sharifs of the Hejaz had generally avoided involvement in public life.
-This situation changed in the second half of the 10th century, with the rise of the Qaramita sect.
-The Qaramita directed tribal raids towards Iraq, Syria and much of Arabia, interrupting the flux of pilgrims to Mecca.
-In 930, Qaramita raiders attacked Mecca, and stole the holy Black Stone from the Kaaba, gravely embarrassing the Abbasid caliph in Baghdad.
-Abu al-Misk Kafur, an Abbasid vassal and ruler of Egypt, persuaded the Qaramita to end their raids and return the Black Stone to Mecca in return for an annual tribute.
-As a measure to enhance the safety of the pilgrims he chose one of the sharifs of Hejaz, and installed him as emir of Mecca in about 964.
+Originally, the sharifs of Mecca had generally avoided involvement in public life.
+This situation changed in the second half of the 10th century, with the rise of the Qarmatian sect.
+The Qarmatians directed tribal raids towards Iraq, Syria and much of Arabia, interrupting the flux of pilgrims to Mecca.

+In 930, Qaramita raiders sacked Mecca, and stole the holy Black Stone from the Kaaba, gravely embarrassing the Abbasid caliph in Baghdad.
+The Qarmatians returned the Black Stone in 951 and came to an accommodation with Baghdad, ceasing their attacks on the pilgrim caravans in exchange for money to protect them, but the extension of Qarmatian power in the middle of the 9th century effectively severed the routes between Iraq and Mecca.

+As a result, the holy cities turned towards Egypt, from which they received most of their grain, for support; during the rule of Abu al-Misk Kafur, nominally an Abbasid vassal but de facto independent, even the Abbasid caliphal prerogative of sending a ceremonial crown, the shamsa, to be hanged before the Kaaba, was usurped by the Egyptian ruler.

+As a measure to enhance the safety of the pilgrims he chose one of the sharifs of Mecca, and installed him as emir of Mecca in about 964.
+The Egyptian suzerainty over the Muslim holy places was solidified after the Fatimid conquest of Egypt in 969, when the Fatimid caliphs restored the safety of the Hajj routes and sent annually rich gifts to the sharifs of the Hejaz.

 In 1012, the Emir of Mecca Abu'l-Futuh al-Hasan declared himself caliph, but he was persuaded to give up his title in the same year.
 The first Sulayhid ruler conquered the whole of Yemen in 1062, and proceeded northwards to occupy the Hejaz.
 For a time, they appointed the Emirs of Mecca.
 As Sunni power began to revive after 1058, the Meccan emirs maintained an ambiguous position between the Fatimids and the Seljuks of Isfahan.
 After Saladin overthrew the Fatimids in 1171, the Ayyubids aspired to establishing their sovereignty over Mecca.
 Their constant dynastic disputes, however, led to a period free of external interferences in the Hejaz.

-In 1200 circa, a sharif by the name of Qatadah ibn Idris seized power and was recognised as Emir by the Ayyubid sultan.
+By circa 1200, a sharif by the name of Qatadah ibn Idris seized power and was recognised as Emir by the Ayyubid sultan.
 He became the first of a dynasty, the Banu Qatadah, that held the emirate until it was abolished in 1925.
-The Mamluks succeeded in taking over the Hejaz, and made it a regular province of their empire after 1350.
+The Mamluk Sultanate succeeded in taking over Hejaz, and made it a regular province of their empire after 1350.

 Jeddah became a base of the Mamluks for their operations in the Red Sea and the Indian Ocean, leading it to replace Yanbu as the main maritime trade centre on the Hejaz coast.
-By playing off members of the sharifian house against one another, the Mamluks managed to achieve a high degree of control over the Hejaz.
+By playing off members of the sharifian house against one another, the Mamluks managed to achieve a high degree of control over Mecca.